Dutch-language literature: Middle Dutch literature (1150–1500)

 In the 12th and 13th century, writers starting writing chivalric romances and hagiographies (i.e. stories about the lives of saints) for paying noblemen.
 From the 13th century, literature became more didactic and developed a proto-national character.
 The primary audience was no longer the nobility, but the bourgeoisie.
 The growing importance of the Southern Low Countries resulted in most works being written in Brabant, Flanders and Limburg.

 In the first stages of Dutch literature, poetry was the predominant form of literary expression.
 It was both in the Low Countries and the rest of Europe that courtly romance and poetry were popular literary genres during the Middle Ages.
 One Minnesanger was the aforementioned Van Veldeke, the first Dutch-language writer known by name, who also wrote epic poetry and hagiographies.
 The chivalric romance was a popular genre as well, often featuring King Arthur or Charlemagne as protagonist.

 As the political and cultural emphasis at the time lay in the southern provinces, most of the works handed down from the early Middle Ages were written in southern Low Franconian dialects such as Limburgish, Flemish and Brabantic.
 The first Dutch language writer known by name is Van Veldeke, who wrote courtly love poetry, and epics.

 Beatrice of Nazareth (1200–1268) was the first known prose writer in the Dutch language, the author of the Seven Ways of Holy Love.
 The Brussels friar Jan van Ruusbroec (better known in English as the Blessed John of Ruysbroeck, 1293/4–1381) followed Beatrice in taking prose out of the economic and political realms and using it for literary purposes.
 He wrote sermons filled with mystic thought.

-A number of the surviving Dutch language epic works, especially the courtly romances, were copies from or expansions of earlier German or French efforts, but there are examples of truly original works (such as the anonymous Karel ende Elegast) and even Dutch-language works that formed the basis for version in other languages (such as the morality play Elckerlijc that formed the basis for Everyman (play)).
+A number of the surviving Dutch language epic works, especially the courtly romances, were copies from or expansions of earlier German or French efforts, but there are examples of truly original works (such as the anonymous Karel ende Elegast) and even Dutch-language works that formed the basis for version in other languages (such as the morality play Elckerlijc that formed the basis for Everyman).
 Another genre popular in the Middle Ages was the fable, and the most elaborate fable produced by Dutch literature was an expanded adaptation of the Reynard the Fox tale, Vanden vos Reynaerde ("Of Reynard the Fox"), written around 1250 by a person only identified as Willem.